cFocusWeb/blanchette-website/content/franchises/tartar.en.md

 resume:
   titre: TARTAR Station
   desc: >-
-    This fast service counter specializing in tartares, tatakis and poke bowls has quickly become a favorite among amateurs of healthy, on the go meals.
+    This fast service counter specializing in tartares and poke bowls has quickly become a favorite among amateurs of healthy, on the go meals.
 At the forefront of the latest food trends,

     ### TARTAR Station